-St. Thomas University is pleased to offer our students and their families an affordable student health benefit plan, issued and administered by Student Educational Benefit Trust with continued access to Aetna’s national preferred provider network.
-This plan becomes effective on August 1, 2016 and terminates on July 31, 2017.
+St. Thomas University is pleased to offer our students and their families an affordable student health benefit plan, issued and administered by Student Educational Benefit Trust with access to Aetna’s Signature PPO Network.
+This plan becomes effective on August 1, 2017 and terminates on July 31, 2018.

 ABOUT THE PLANS

 Supplemental Health Plan – This plan covers medical and mental health services when treated at the STU Student Health Center and the Jesse Trice North Miami Gardens clinic off campus at 100%.

 Comprehensive Student Health Plan – This plan covers medical and mental health services when treated at the STU Student Health Center and Jesse Trice North Miami Gardens clinic off campus at 100%, provides coverage for hospitalization, outpatient services, prescription medications and intended for students who have no other health insurance coverage.
 This is a PPO plan with access to the Aetna Signature Network.
 Coverage is worldwide.